decorde18/hsAppv2/What's Next.md

 ## //TODO FIXME !!!

+- uniforms - take the number away from the size when it is being used. when primary uniform is selected, update secondary as well.

 - ability to update schools - update coach for school

 - fix games and events with Google log in - allow Development to acces game form